han669669/saas-search/memory-bank/systemPatterns.md

 *   The search box in the client sends the user query to the server.
 *   The server uses the OpenRouter API and the `google/gemma-2-9b-it:free` model to assess the semantic relevance of SaaS solutions to the user's query.
 *   The server sends the recommendations back to the client for display.
+*   The server also provides a new API endpoint `/api/solutions` to serve the SaaS solutions data as JSON for the table implementation.
+*   The client displays all SaaS solutions in a categorized table with names and pricing, fetched from the `/api/solutions` endpoint.